kali/kali.github.io/_posts/2016-01-30-Orange-et-canal.md

 <div style="float:right; width:200px; border: solid; margin: 20px; padding: 10px">
 <img src="../assets/union-jack.png" width="30px">
-This is basically a rant against how Orange, the french ISP, and Canal+, content provider.
+This is basically a rant against Orange, the french ISP, and Canal+, content provider.
 They push their customers to use illegal services by making it impossible to use their paying service.
 </div>